Content Owner Tools

 - Lighthouse (can run in Chrome DevTools, from the command line, or as a Node module; also available as a Firefox extension).

 - Siteimprove Accessibility Checker (for Chrome) by Siteimprove

-- WAVE (for Firefox or Chrome) by WebAIM (Web Accessibility in Mind), a nonprofit organization based at Utah State University
+- WAVE (for Chrome, Firefox, or Edge) by WebAIM (Web Accessibility in Mind), a nonprofit organization based at Utah State University

 There are a variety of screen readers to choose from, and each takes a while to learn and configure before you can use it efficiently to evaluate the accessibility of digital content.
 Configurations include hotkeys, voice selection, rate of speech, and more.

 This screen reader demo from UC San Francisco (YouTube) illustrates how screen reader users access digital content.

 - NVDA (NonVisual Desktop Access), a free download from NVAccess for Windows-based PCs

 - Narrator, a free feature of Windows 10